 Additionally, other patients have venous problems are caused solely by incompetent perforator veins.

 Perforator veins are veins that run in a cross-wise direction in the leg and are supposed to carry blood from the superficial veins to the deep veins.
 When a patient suffers perforator vein incompetence, the blood runs the wrong way, from the deep to the superficial.
 This reverse blood flow can cause all the signs of venous reflux disease: varicose veins, leg pain, swelling, pigmentation, and ulceration.
 These veins can be treated quickly and easily by ultrasound guided sclerotherapy.

-After the procedure and can return to normal activity that same day.
+After USGS, patients and can return to normal activity that same day.
 Following treatment, patients will be asked to walk immediately and wear prescription-strength compression stockings for a period of time, as prescribed by the doctor.
 No pain medication is required after the procedure.

 Dr Artwohl performing ultrasound guided sclerotherapy at the Alaska Vein Clinic.
 The patient will resume normal activities right after the procedure.